Master of Science in Applied Data Science - learning outcomes

 S4: Conduct independent, limited data collection, analysis and evaluation according to established engineering principles in accordance with current research ethical standards.

 G1: Analyse relevant ethical issues arising from data usage and data recovery.

 G2: Apply their knowledge and skills in new areas to carry out advanced tasks and projects related to data processing, data analysis and optimisation.

-G3: Communicate comprehensive independent data analysis and development work and master Data Science expressions.
+G3: Communicate results of comprehensive data analysis and development work, and master Data Science expressions.